-- amount set out in this Covenant by any increase in the CPI which has occurred since the date of registration of this Covenant; - (b) "Amenity" includes any natural, scientific, environmental, wildlife, plant life or cultural value relating to the Land [or Covenant Area]; - (c) "Baseline condition" is defined as the state of the land as described in the Report; - (d) "Business Day" means any day other than a Saturday, Sunday or British Columbia statutory holiday; - (e) "Certificate" means a certificate issued by the Covenant Holder certifying that there were no violations of this Agreement noted before the transfer to the Owner of that interest at the date of issue; - (f) "Covenant Area" means that part of the Land which is indicated by a heavy black line and the words "Covenant Area" on the Plan;
+- (a) "Administration Fee" means a fee charged by the Covenant Holders to be applied to administration costs of providing approvals or special inspections at the request of the Owner.
+The amount is to be determined by adjusting the amount set out in this Covenant by any increase in the CPI which has occurred since the date of registration of this Covenant; - (b) "Amenity" includes any natural, scientific, environmental, wildlife, plant life or cultural value relating to the Land [or Covenant Area]; - (c) "Baseline condition" is defined as the state of the land as described in the Report; - (d) "Business Day" means any day other than a Saturday, Sunday or British Columbia statutory holiday; - (e) "Certificate" means a certificate issued by the Covenant Holder

-text of the agreement.
+- → This article includes definitions and general principles of interpretation that the parties agree to apply in interpreting the agreement. - → Any term that has a specific interpretation or meaning in the agreement is defined in this section and capitalized in the text of the agreement.
 All defined terms should be included in this section.
 Terms that are not used in the agreement should not be included.